danheberden/easing.js/README.md

 more usability.

 ## Release History

+v1.1.0 - Removed arc function, improved bounce to calculate # of bounces

 v1.0.0 - Removed constructor design in favor of easier to use utilities, simpler math and quicker load time.